 Approved major external grants in open competition

 1. 2023-2028.
 Negotiating climate emergency: understandings of temporality in science, public debates, and politics.
 Marcus and Amalia Wallenberg Foundation.
 Call: Focus on the Humanities.
 (2022-0070) (~6MSEK)

 2. 2023-2026.
 Regrettable Necessity or Fungible Climate Action (ReFLECT)?
 Bringing Transparency to Interactions Between Science and Society on Solar Geoengineering.
 The Swedish Energy Agency.
 Call: (MESAM/Humans, Society, Energy Systems).
 (2022-P01045) (5MSEK)

 3. 2022-2026.
 Below zero – Responsible and adaptive realization of sociotechnical bioenergy systems with carbon capture and storage.
 The Swedish Energy Agency (Graduate School Energy Systems): “An integrative systems approach to a carbon neutral industry”.
+(2022-200296) (11,2MSEK).

-2016-2020.
-Formas (Future Research Leaders):” Negative carbon dioxide emissions as a feasible transition pathway to sustainability?
+8. 2016-2020.
+Negative carbon dioxide emissions as a feasible transition pathway to sustainability?
 The uncertainties, barriers, challenges and possibilities of large-scale BECCS implementation in Sweden.
 Formas - A Swedish Research Council for Sustainable Development).
 Call: Future Research Leaders.
 (2016-00958). ~3MSEK.